EddieHubCommunity/BioDrop/README.md

 ## 🛡️ License

-This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.
+LinkFree is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.

-## 💪 Thanks to the all Contributors
+## 💪 Thanks to all Contributors

-Thanks a lot for spending your time in helping LinkFree grow.
+Thanks a lot for spending your time helping LinkFree grow.
 Thanks a lot!
 Keep rocking 🍻

 [![Contributors](https://contrib.rocks/image?repo=EddieHubCommunity/LinkFree)](https://github.com/EddieHubCommunity/LinkFree/graphs/contributors)